 Sound Sculpture Trail for Peel Park

-This Spring term DIY have been working in partnership with the Salford Ranger Team and Friends of Peel Park.
-We have made a Sound Sculpture Trail that will enhance visitors’ experience of this lovely Salford green space!
+The 2021 Spring term found DIY working in partnership with the Salford Ranger Team and Friends of Peel Park.
+We made a Sound Sculpture Trail that will enhance visitors’ experience of this lovely Salford green space!

-Using the sculptures in Peel Park as inspiration, DIY members have created a series of six poems.
-We have recorded the poems so they can form part of an Audio Sculpture Trail for the park.
+Using the sculptures in Peel Park as inspiration, DIY members created and recorded a series of six poems.
+These are now part of Peel Park’s new Audio Sculpture Trail.

-Sound artist Dan Steele of Unlimited Headroom has created the sound design and music for the Sculpture Trail which will be launched in June.
-DIY will be holding a small launch event with Friends of Peel Park and after that the trail will be available for anyone to use.
-People will only have to scan a QR code to be able to listen to our soundtrack.
+Sound artist Dan Steele of Unlimited Headroom created the sound design and music for the Sculpture Trail and DIY held a small launch event with Friends of Peel Park in June of 2021.
+The trail is now available for anyone to use.
+Listen to the soundtracks on Salford Council’s website or look out for the QR codes when you are in the park.

 Here is a taste of what we have created: